cabernetwork/cabernet/README.md

 - Bring up browser and go to http://ip address:6077/
 - From Plugins, install PlutoTV plugin
 - Stop the app
-- Edit the data/config.ini and add the following lines
+- Edit the data/config.ini and add the following lines (Update: This is suppose to automatically happen in 0.9.14)
 <pre>
 [plutotv_default]
 label = PlutoTV Instance